 More specifically, a team of Spanish researchers recruited 67 men between ages 55 and 75, all with diabetes or cardiovascular risk factors.
 Each man drank red wine daily for four weeks, then drank non-alcoholic red wine daily for four weeks, then drank gin daily for four weeks.
 The daily amounts were moderate: 10 ounces of wine or three ounces of gin, which is about two drinks a day.

-When the men drank non-alcoholic red wine, their systolic blood pressure (the top number of a blood pressure reading) decreased on average by six points.
+In the same study, the men drank non-alcoholic red wine, their systolic blood pressure (the top number in a blood pressure reading) decreased on average by six points.
 That's enough to reduce heart disease risk by 14% and stroke risk by as much as 2%, according to the researchers.
 Additionally, there was no change in blood pressure when the men drank gin and only a small reduction in blood pressure when they drank regular red wine.

 At the end of the day, wine is still alcohol, it's unlikely that wine will cure your chronic hypertension.